MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Tee-Object.md

 pages (like `-Encoding 1251`) or string names of registered code pages (like `-Encoding "windows-1251"`).
 For more information, see the .NET documentation for [Encoding.CodePage](/dotnet/api/system.text.encoding.codepage?view=netcore-2.2).

+Starting with PowerShell 7.4, you can use the `Ansi` value for the **Encoding** parameter to pass the numeric ID for the current culture's ANSI code page without having to specify it manually.

 This parameter was introduced in PowerShell 7.2.